ujw0l/ctcl-paypal/readme.txt

 == Description ==

 Accept Paypal Payment with CT Commerce Lite ecommerce platform.

+= To get your PayPal Client ID, follow these steps: =

+	1. Log in to your PayPal Developer account at developer.paypal.com.
+	2. Go to the Dashboard.
+	3. Under My Apps & Credentials, click on Create App.
+	4. Name your app and select a sandbox or live environment.
+	5. After creating the app, you will see your Client ID and Client Secret.

 == Installation ==

 This section describes how to install the plugin and get it working.